Frequently Asked Questions (FAQ’s) about Primrose Sewing

 Primrose Sewing is a small business on the west side of Franklin, TN which is owned by a teen entrepreneur and offers sewing classes, workshops, individual lessons, and summer day camps to young students ages 7 – 13 years old.

 Who is Abby?

 She is a mature, responsible, and creative teen entrepreneur!
 She’s been sewing since the age of 3 (needle and thread) and since first grade with a sewing machine.
-She launched the business at the age of 15 in July 2017, and to date (January 2020), has taught more than 205 young students in classes, workshops, camps, and birthday parties!
+She launched the business at the age of 15 in July 2017, and to date (July 2021), has taught more than 380 young students in classes, workshops, camps, individual lessons, and birthday parties!
 Abby has won countless ribbons at the County and State Fairs – including a Best of Show for the Youth Division.

 Who is Abby’s Family?